 Some clinical trials are also monitored by data monitoring committees, or data safety and monitoring boards.
 In addition, various government agencies — including the Office of Human Subjects Research Protection and the Food and Drug Administration — have the authority to oversee that clinical trial participants are adequately protected.

-If you decide you’d like to participate in a clinical trial, the lead researcher will explain the details about the trial and have you complete a form indicating your desire to join the trial.
-This is called informed consent, and it is intended to protect participants.
+If you decide you’d like to participate in a clinical trial, the lead researcher will explain the details about the trial and have you complete a form indicating your desire to join.
+This is called informed consent, and it’s intended to protect participants.
 The researcher should provide enough information for you to understand the risks, potential benefits, and alternatives to the clinical trial.
 However, signing an informed consent document is not a contract.
 Clinical trial participants may withdraw at any time, even if the trial is not over.

 You should always feel free to ask questions before, during, and after the clinical trial, regardless of whether you have already signed the consent form.
 Here is a list of questions provided by the National Institutes of Health that you may want to ask before deciding to participate in a clinical trial for mesothelioma:

 - What is being studied?